 - New Jersey

 If an insured is a resident of one of these states and chooses to exercise their right to die, it is not considered suicide.
-Therefore, getting aid-in-dying should be covered, even if done during the suicide clause exclusionary period.
+Therefore, getting aid-in-dying should be covered by the policy, even if it occurs during the suicide clause exclusionary period.